anondigriz/mogan-mini/README.md

 ## Roadmap

-The project is at the MVP preparation stage and is being developed by an in-house team of developers from the [Research Institute Mivar](https://mivar.org/en) and [Balabza lab](https://balabza.com/).
+The project is at the MVP preparation stage and is being developed by an in-house team of developers from the [Balabza lab](https://balabza.com/) and [Research Institute Mivar](https://mivar.org/en).
 [Here](https://github.com/anondigriz/mogan-mini/milestone/1) is the roadmap for preparing the MVP.

 ## Development